Andrew Wylie (judge): Federal judgeship

-Wylie received a recess appointment from President Abraham Lincoln on March 18, 1863, to the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia), to a new Associate Justice seat authorized by 12 Stat.
+Wylie received a recess appointment from President Lincoln on March 18, 1863, to the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia), to a new associate justice seat authorized by 12 Stat.
 762. He was nominated to the same position by President Lincoln on January 5, 1864.
 He was confirmed by the United States Senate on January 20, 1864, and received his commission the same day.
-His service terminated on May 1, 1885, due to his retirement.
+His service ended after his retirement on May 1, 1885.

 Later career and death

 Following his retirement from the federal bench, Wylie resumed private practice in Washington, D.C., from 1885 to 1905.

+In 1868, his wife gave birth to their son Horace, their only child who would live into adulthood.
+Horace would remain a resident of Washington, D.C. for many years, and he and his first wife (Katharine Virginia Hopkins, with whom he has six children) became fixtures of the city's social scene.
+Horace would abandon D.C. and his family there to elope with Elinor Hoyt Hichborn.
+He would live to be a nonagenarian, dying in the year 1960.

 He died on August 1, 1905, in Washington, D.C.
 He was buried at Oak Hill Cemetery.